marcouderzo/CSDemoParser/Worklog.md

 	Field: 20, m_angEyeAngles[0] = 0.933838
 	Field: 21, m_angEyeAngles[1] =333.088989
 ```
-At first glance, you would think `m_nTickBase = 2567` holds the current tick, but actually it doesn't.
+At first glance, you would think that `m_nTickBase = 2567` holds the current tick, but actually it doesn't.
 Before dumping the table, a net message is sent.
 ```
 	---- CNETMsg_Tick (12 bytes) -----------------
 	tick: 2564
 ```
-As you can see, `m_nTickBase` is 3 ticks ahead of the tick dumped by the `CNETMsg_Tick` message, which is odd.
-Being ticks a server-side thing, we would much rather trust the CNET Message over the nTickBase from the PlayerTable. - We will make some tests though to back up our decision.
+As you can see, `m_nTickBase` is 3 ticks ahead of the tick dumped by the `CNETMsg_Tick` message, which is very odd.
+Being ticks a server-side feature, we decided to trust the CNET Message over the nTickBase from the PlayerTable. - We will make some tests to back up our decision,  though.

 Fields 20-21 contain the angle of the player camera, i.e. where he is looking and aiming using the mouse.
-In detail, it is represented as a Cartesian plane, where `m_angEyeAngles[0]` is the Y coordinate, whereas `m_angEyeAngles[1]` is the X coordinate.
+In detail, the mouse position is represented with a Cartesian plane, where `m_angEyeAngles[0]` is the Y coordinate, whereas `m_angEyeAngles[1]` is the X coordinate.

 Fields 2-3 contain the player's position relative to the origin.
 Precisely, `m_vecOrigin = 279.852173, 2411.995361` contains both the X and Y coordinates, respectively at indexes 0 and 1, whilst `m_vecOrigin[2] = -120.992668` contains the Z coordinate.